Baby Won’t Stop Crying? Here’s What You Can Do Right Now!

 And I feel so deeply for you.

-If you are not able to do this and you feel you are at the end of your tether…
+So, if you feel you are at the end of your tether…

 Then you need to place your baby in a safe place such as their crib and leave them for a few minutes.